-At my core, I’m an artist.
-Long before Photonics existed, I was a guy with a camera and a passion for capturing unique stills, developing them in a dark room, and sharing the images with those around me.
+At my core, I am an artist.
+Long before Photonics existed, I, Alan Brown, was a guy with a camera and a passion for capturing unique stills, developing them in a dark room, and sharing the images with those around me.
 It’s a passion that took years to cultivate and it’s one that I still very much enjoy relishing in today.

 While we have moved away from photography as a service offering, I still enjoy pulling out my camera on special occasions, when my wife and I travel, or sometimes when the moment feels just right.
 My tagline on Instagram (@alanbrownone) is “Never a purist, always an explorer.”